Wouldn’t it be cool if you could participate in taste testing studies where you get paid to eat?

 Once we were signed up and in their system we started getting calls right away.

-We probably got a couple of calls per week but the timing didn’t always work out (many of the studies are during the day when I’m working, but they were perfect for my wife Jeri since she is a stay at home mom).
+We probably got a couple of calls per week but the timing didn’t always work out (many of the studies are during the day when Mike was working, but they were perfect for stay at home moms like me).

 When they called about a study on french fries that paid $60 for an hour and a half I jumped all over it.